borismarin/genesis2.4gamma/src/README.txt

     to the installation directory.
 Thus, the file you are reading is src/README.

-4  BUILDING THE DISTRIBUTION
+4  PREREQUISITES FOR BUILDING THE DISTRIBUTION

     This section describes some prerequisites to building as well as the actual build process.

-4.1  X11 Development Kit
+4.1  X11 Development Libraries

     X11 development files are needed if you intend to compile the graphical version of GENESIS.
-The location of the X11 files varies widely among different operating systems so there's no standard way to determine if they are installed.
+The location of the X11 files varies among different operating systems so there's no standard way to determine if they are installed.
 You can try 'locate Xlib.h' at a command prompt or look in src/Makefile.dist for comments relevant to your operating system.

-    You must have X11R5, X11R6, or X.org in order to successfully compile and run graphical GENESIS.
-The runtime files associated with this software package will be installed on most workstations, but the development files may not be.
-If you have determined that these files are not installed on your system, install them from the original installation media; look for 'X11 SDK', or some variation on 'X11 development'.
+    You must have the X Window System X.org (or X11R5, X11R6) in order to successfully compile and run graphical GENESIS.
+The runtime files associated with this software package will be installed on most computers, but the development files may not be.
+If you have determined that these files are not installed on your system, install them from the original installation media; look for some variation on 'X11 development'.
+Check the web site for your OS or use your package manager to download them.

-    For various reasons you might not want, or be able, to install X11 from your original installation media.
-Check the internet (especially the web site for your OS) for binary distributions created specifically for your operating system version.
-If you can't find one, you'll have to download from either XFree86.org or X.org.
-XFree86 may have a binary distribution which will work for you, but remember to get 'Xprog.tgz'.
-X.org only distributes source code though you may be able to find a binary compiled by someone else for your OS.
+    In general, it is best to install most of the C software development libraries that are available for your system.

 4.2  yacc and lex